gorbit99/codewindow.nvim/README.md

-  use_lsp = true, -- Use the builtin LSP to show errors and warnings use_treesitter = true, -- Use nvim-treesitter to highlight the code exclude_filetypes = {}, -- Choose certain filetypes to not show minimap on }
+  use_lsp = true, -- Use the builtin LSP to show errors and warnings use_treesitter = true, -- Use nvim-treesitter to highlight the code exclude_filetypes = {}, -- Choose certain filetypes to not show minimap on z_index = 1, -- The z-index the floating window will be on }
 ```